A large percentage of Namibia's land dedication goes to protected areas and communal conservancies, protecting wildlife and ecosystems.

 Find durable and responsibly made outdoor apparel and gear at Patagonia.

-Explore PatagoniaDiscover a variety of reusable items for travel and daily life at Package Free Shop.
+Explore PatagoniaDiscover a variety of reusable items for journeys and daily the way of life at Package Free Shop.

 Visit Package Free ShopAlways conserve water in Namibia.
 Every drop is precious.
-Bring a reusable water bottle and shopping bag to cut down on garbage.
+Bring a refillable bottle and shopping bag bag to cut down on garbage.

 Your visit contributes positively to cultural preservation.